During the Case

 - It may be a good idea to go to the courthouse and observe another small claims hearing before going to yours so that you can get a better idea of what to expect.

 - Arrange for childcare for your children.
-Children are not permitted in the courtroom.

-- Arrange for an interpreter if you will need one.
+- Arrange for an interpreter if you need one.
 You may use an adult friend or relative to interpret for you.

 Check-in with the Bailiff or Clerk.
 The hearing will take place in a courtroom in front of a judge, commissioner, or temporary judge.
 There will also be a courtroom clerk and a bailiff.
 Usually other people waiting for their case to be heard will be present.
 Find out from the Bailiff how to check-in.
 In some cases, the Bailiff may have a list of who is there and in other cases they may call out everyone's name.